Switzerland Mortgage Guide Fact Sheet and FAQ – Frequently Asked Questions

 Refinancing:

-• Early repayment penalties applicable (typically the interest difference over remaining term).
+- Early repayment penalties may apply (often linked to the interest differential over the remaining fixed term).

 Key Considerations: